Reconstruction of the dark energy scalar field potential by Gaussian process: Introduction

 The simplest model for dark energy is vacuum energy, which mathematically corresponds to a cosmological constant that does not vary with space or time.
 In this model, dark energy is not a dynamic quantity.
-However, by introducing a new degree of freedom in the form of a scalar field $\phi$, dark energy can become dynamical \cite{1988NuPhB.302..668W,1988PhRvD..37.3406R,1995PhRvL..75.2077F,1999PhRvL..82..896Z}.
-There are also other dark energy models, including more complex scalar-field models \cite{2002PhLB..545...23C,2003PhRvD..68b3509C}.
-In this article, we investigate the scalar field using observational H(z) data (OHD) via Gaussian Process.
+However, by introducing a new degree of freedom in the form of a scalar field $\phi$, dark energy can become dynamical \citep{1988NuPhB.302..668W,1988PhRvD..37.3406R,1995PhRvL..75.2077F,1999PhRvL..82..896Z}.
+Recently, the results from \cite{2024arXiv240403002D} have motivated the search for dynamical dark energy models.
+The measurements of baryon acoustic oscillations (BAO) from DESI, when combined with either the cosmic microwave background (CMB) or type \uppercase\expandafter{\romannumeral1}a supernovae individually, prefer $\omega_0 > -1$ and $\omega_a < 0$.
+There are also other dark energy models, including more complex scalar-field models \citep{2002PhLB..545...23C,2003PhRvD..68b3509C}.
+In this article, we investigate the scalar field using observational $H(z)$ data (OHD) \citep{2013PhRvD..88j3528Y} via Gaussian Process.
 OHD can be measured using different ways, such as cosmic chronometers (CC) and baryon acoustic oscillations (BAO).
-Unlike supernova observations, which measure H(z) indirectly through its integral along the line of sight, these methods can directly measure H(z) \cite{2018MNRAS.477.2867J}.
+Unlike supernova observations, which measure $H(z)$ indirectly through its integral along the line of sight, these methods can directly measure $H(z)$ \citep{2018MNRAS.477.2867J}.

-Quintessence is a type of scalar field first introduced by Robert R. Caldwell et al. in 1998 \cite{1998PhRvL..80.1582C}.
+Quintessence is a type of scalar field first introduced by \cite{1998PhRvL..80.1582C}.
 According to this theory, quintessence represents a form of dark energy that changes over time.
 In order to study the properties of dark energy, it is useful to study the scalar field $\phi$ endowed with a dark energy scalar field potential $V(\phi)$.
 Recently, several works have focused on reconstructing the dark energy scalar field potential from cosmological data sets without making any assumptions about its form.
-For example, J.F.
-Jesus et al. used H(z) and Type Ia supernovae data to constrain the dark energy potential via Gaussian Process.
-They also compared the results obtained using different priors, namely Planck 18 and a "large prior" to assess the differences in the reconstruction \cite{2022JCAP...11..037J}.
-Emilio Elizalde et al. used 40 H(z) data points to reconstruct the dark energy potential through Gaussian Process in a model-independent manner.
-They compared the results obtained using two different kernel functions and three different $H_0$ values \cite{2022arXiv220306767E}.
+For example, \cite{2022JCAP...11..037J} used $H(z)$ and Type Ia supernovae data to constrain the dark energy potential via Gaussian Process.
+They also compared the results obtained using different priors, namely Planck 18 and a large prior to assess the differences in the reconstruction. \cite{2022arXiv220306767E} used 40 $H(z)$ data points to reconstruct the dark energy potential through Gaussian Process in a model-independent manner.
+They compared the results obtained using two different kernel functions and three different H$_0$ values.